amazonlinux/amazon-ec2-net-utils/README.md

 systemd-based distribution.
 This allows us to provide customers with a common baseline behavior regardless of whether they choose Amazon Linux or a third-party distribution.
-Testing has been performed on Debian, Fedora, and AL2022.
+Testing has been performed on Debian, Fedora, and Amazon Linux 2023.

 ## Usage ##

-amazon-ec2-net-utils is expected to be pre-installed on Amazon Linux 2022 and future releases.
+amazon-ec2-net-utils is expected to be pre-installed on Amazon Linux 2023 and future releases.
 In the common case, customers should not need to be aware of its operation.
 Configuration of network interfaces should occur following the principle of least astonishment.
 That is, traffic should be routed via the ENI associated with the source